-Timing Requirements Notes (include elapsed performance time with any notes/infractic ons)

-Performance time starts: 0:0 00

-Performance time: last note "live music"

-Band vacated field: exit-side goal line ADLL

-Equipment vacated field:

-A band is allowed a performance time of 6 to 11 mi A band must vacate past the goal line in 2 manutes Consider "concerted efforts" and "substantial progr

-Consult the Bands of America Handbook for specific language and other regulations.
-If there are issues or incidents, the process is a two-step review.

-The T&P judge notes the details and rules that apply, the Contest Director will consult for details.
-The Contest Director makes the final decision to warm or to penalize.
+Timing Requirements Notes (include elapsed performance time with any notes/infractions) Performance time starts: 0:00 Total performance time: Band vacated field: exit-side goal line Equipment vacated field: exit-side goal line A band is allowed a performance time of 6 to 11 minutes A band must clear field, past goal line, within 2 minutes Consider "concerted efforts" and "substantial progress" Consult the Bands of America Handbook to reference specific language and to confirm a any regulations.
+For any concerns or incidents, there is a two-step review: The T&P Judge notates infraction and rules that apply; the Contest Director will consult T&P Judge for details.
+The Contest Director makes final decision to warn or to penalize.

-Signature TOTAL PENALTY @ Copyright 2017 Music for All, Inc./Bands of America
+Signature TOTAL PENALTY Jigiiature IOIAL FLINALI I

+© Copyright 2025 Music for All, Inc./Bands of America